Localism in Hong Kong: History of local consciousness in Hong Kong

 Hong Kong was established in 1841 as a free port.
 The colonial government encouraged the free movement of capital and labour and there was not a strict sense of "Hong Kong residents" or "Hong Kong people".
-Residents were not registered by the government until 1949, a response to the influx of refugees fleeing from the Communists' takeover in Mainland China.
+Residents were not registered by the government until 1949, a response to the influx of refugees fleeing from the Communists' takeover in mainland China.

 Sociologist Lui Tai-lok in his book Four Generations of Hong Kong People, divided Hong Kong people into four generations.
-The first generation, he states, was the ones who were born before 1945 and had experienced the Japanese occupation of Hong Kong, while the baby boomers, the second generation who were born after the war, were the first wave of local consciousness.
+The first generation, he states, was the ones who were born before 1945 and had experienced the Japanese occupation of Hong Kong; while the baby boomers, the second generation born after the war, were the first wave of local consciousness.

 First wave

-The baby boomers were children of the refugees but were born and raised in Hong Kong and have a strong sense of belonging.
+The baby boomers were children of the refugees, but were born and raised in Hong Kong and have a strong sense of belonging.
 They sought to break through the Cold War rivalry between the Communists and the Nationalists which dominated the political scene at the time.

 There were few advocates for decolonisation of Hong Kong from the British rule during the post-war period, notably Ma Man-fai and the Democratic Self-Government Party of Hong Kong in the 1960s.
 The 1970s saw unprecedented waves of student movements, such as the Chinese Language Movement and the anti-corruption movement, the defend the Diaoyu Islands movement, and so on, which were independent of the left-right spectrum and became the first wave of local consciousness.
 The Chinese Language Movement succeeded in having Chinese join English as an official language of Hong Kong.
 The student movements at the time consisted of some liberal, Chinese nationalist, and anti-colonialist elements.

 In the 1960s and 70s, the colonial government also attempted to create an apolitical local consciousness in order to boost the legitimacy of the colonial rule.
 Under Governor Murray MacLehose's administration, Hong Kong underwent a massive decolonisation reform.
 The aim of creating a local identity was to raise the bid for the British side in the upcoming negotiation over Hong Kong sovereignty after 1997.
 The British government also carefully avoided increasing the Hong Kong people's sense of Britishness as it had already decided to prevent massive migration from Hong Kong to Britain.